ohiofi/APCSP-projects/104PyParrotTrouble.md

 In this project you will use random ints, integer conversion, if and else, and logical operators

 We own a loud squawking parrot.
 A new noise ordinance prohibits noise louder than 55 decibels from 10 p.m. to 7:30 a.m.
-AND noise louder than 65 decibels during all other hours of the day.
+AND noise louder than 75 decibels during all hours of the day.

 Create a function called randomVolume that:
 - generates a random integer between 0 and 100
 - sets the text from volumeLabel, like this: volumeLabel['text'] = 5

-Create a function called isVolumeAbove65.
+Create a function called isVolumeAbove75.
 It requires one parameter: volume.
 It returns either True if the volume is above 65, otherwise it returns False.

 Create a function called isNight.
 It requires one parameter: time.
 It returns True if the time is after 10pm or the time is before 7:30am, otherwise it returns False.